WHEREAS there has been a proliferation of crime in rural Alberta over the past several years; and

 In February 2019, the Government of Alberta announced the next phase of the Action Plan, called “Project Lock-Up,” which will focus on collaboration between police and other enforcement organizations such as community peace officer, sheriffs, fish and wildlife officers, and others to increase patrols in “hard hit” rural areas, enhance victim support and communication, provide residents of “hard hit” areas with trace pens to increase the likelihood of recovering stolen property, and further enhance investigative response in high priority areas.

-RMA is pleased with the Action Plan and the early positive indicators of its effectiveness in decreasing rural crime, and will advocate for the Government of Alberta to make a long-term funding commitment to sustain or expand the initial Action Plan.
+RMA is pleased with the Action Plan and the early positive indicators of its effectiveness in decreasing rural crime, as well as the initiatives taken to date by the UCP government, and will advocate for the Government of Alberta to make a long-term funding commitment to sustain or expand the initial Action Plan.

 RMA also forwarded this resolution to the Federation of Canadian Municipalities (FCM) as per the second operative clause.
 FCM reviewed the resolution and categorized it as “issues not within municipal and/or federal jurisdiction,” meaning it is not within the scope of FCM’s mandate, mainly because a request to advocate for “sentencing reforms in a way that gets repeat offenders off the street for longer periods of time” is not a specific municipal issue, although it would indirectly support municipalities by helping to address rural crime.
 RMA is disappointed with this response but will continue to work with FCM to share the rural Alberta perspective on issues related to crime and justice.